-A student's participation in a particular extracurricular activity is conditioned upon the student's compliance with the requirements and standards of behavior set forth in the individual activity guidelines, the DISD Student Code of Conduct, the DHS Student Handbook and these Extracurricular Standards.
+A student's participation in a particular extracurricular activity is conditioned upon the student's compliance with the requirements and standards of behavior set forth in the individual activity guidelines, the DISD Student Code of Conduct, and the Student Handbook.
 Students who commit infractions that result in ISS, Suspension, DALC, and JJAEP placements are subjected to additional consequences and/or removal from a program.
-The following consequences will be a minimum for all extracurricular activities: